sararom15/exp_assignment3/README.md

 - Orange: Bathroom
 - Black: Bedroom

-The simulation is emulated in Gazebo and visualized in Rviz with a custom-built world.
+The simulation is carried out in Gazebo and visualized in Rviz with a custom-built world.
 The robot is a differential drive robot with two wheels; also it has a camera RGB (to detect the balls) and a hokuyo laser (for the obstacle avoidance): it has been modeled with URDF.

 The possible behaviors of the robot are: normal, sleep, play, find: they are implemented using a finite state machine architecture (using SMACH).